TolikPylypchuk/SharpHook/docs/articles/hooks.md

 event propagation will be ignored since event handlers are run on other threads.

 The library also provides the `SharpHook.GlobalHookBase` class which you can extend to create your own implementation of the global hook.
-It calls appropriate event handlers.
+It calls the appropriate event handlers.
 You only need to implement a strategy for dispatching the events.
 It also contains a destructor which will stop the global hook if this object is not reachable anymore.

 Events raised by these classes will have the instance of `IGlobalHook` as a sender.